Etejerina/a-walk-in-python/day_4.md

 2 4
 ```

 >Note the '*' before the range() function?
-Is not a typo!
+It's not a typo!
 This is used to unpack a sequence

 Just like in slicing, we can reverse a range...